this-is-tobi/docpress/README.md

 It is important to understand and respect some conventions for the script to work correctly :
 - Only the `docs/` root folder in the repository will be parsed to import advanced documentation (multi pages documentation, embed images or files, etc...).
 - The `README.md` root file will only be imported if there is no `./docs/01-readme.md` file (this allows you to manage differences between the readme file and the advanced documentation introduction page, for example using a table of contents in the readme file that makes no sense in the documentation website).
-- Any inline link in the `README.md` root file that does not point to `./docs/**` will be replaced by the appropriate Github link.
+- Any inline link in the `./README.md` root file that does not point to `./docs/**` will be replaced by the appropriate Github link.
+- Any inline link in the `./docs/*.md` files that does not point to `./docs/**` will be replaced by the appropriate Github link.
 - Each project description on the home page is extracted from the Github repository description.

 ## Quickstart